mastodon/mastodon/docs/Using-Mastodon/User-guide.md

 #### Following Other Users

 Following another user will make all of their toots as well as other users' toots which they [boost](User-guide.md#boosts-and-favourites) in your Home column.
-This gives you a separate timeline from the [public timeline](User-guide.md#the-public-timeline) in which you can read what particular people are up to without the noise of general conversation.
+This gives you a separate timeline from the [federated timeline](User-guide.md#the-federated-timeline) in which you can read what particular people are up to without the noise of general conversation.

 ![Follow icon](screenshots/follow.png) In order to follow a user, click their name or avatar to open their profile, then click the Follow icon in the top left of their profile view.